 I'm going to throw a little science at you here.

 It won't hurt, I promise.
-(You can always "duck" down to the next section.)
+(You can always "duck" down to the tips using this link.)

 Two important words for dayhike food safety: